j3soon/omni-farm-isaac/README.md

 Follow [this example](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html) to test your Omniverse Farm installation.
 First, [submit a rendering job](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html#send-a-render-to-the-queue) through [Movie Capture](https://docs.omniverse.nvidia.com/extensions/latest/ext_core/ext_movie-capture.html).
 Next, [connect a Farm Agent to the Farm Queue](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html#add-agents-to-execute-on-the-render-task), and make sure the job finished successfully by checking the output files.
 Please skip the [Blender decimation example](https://docs.omniverse.nvidia.com/farm/latest/farm_examples.html#custom-decimation-task) in the documentation, as it is not relevant to this repository.

 > This repo is tested on Omniverse Farm 105.1.0 with [Kubernetes set up](https://docs.omniverse.nvidia.com/farm/latest/deployments/kubernetes.html).
+The scripts are tested within a environment consists of multiple OVX server nodes with L40 GPUs, a CPU-only head node, along with a large NVMe storage server.
+These servers are interconnected via a high-speed network utilizing the BlueField-3 DPU and ConnectX-7 NIC.
+See [this post](https://blogs.nvidia.com/blog/ovx-storage-partner-validation-program/) and [this post](https://nvidianews.nvidia.com/news/nvidia-launches-data-center-scale-omniverse-computing-system-for-industrial-digital-twins) for more information.
+However, the scripts in this repository should work on any Omniverse Farm setup, even on a single machine.

 ## Setup